by Calculated Risk on 1/23/2017 11:51:00 AM

-From the National Multifamily Housing Council (NMHC): Apartment Markets Retreat in the October NMHC Quarterly Survey
+From the National Multifamily Housing Council (NMHC): Apartment Markets Soften in the January NMHC Quarterly Survey

-Apartment markets softened across all four indexes in the October 2016 National Multifamily Housing Council (NMHC) Quarterly Survey of Apartment Market Conditions.
-The Market Tightness (28), Sales Volume (42), Equity Financing (33) and Debt Financing (38) Indexes all landed below the breakeven level of 50 – showing weaker conditions from the previous quarter.
+— Apartment markets continued to retreat in the January National Multifamily Housing Council (NMHC) Quarterly Survey of Apartment Market Conditions.
+All four indexes of Market Tightness (25), Sales Volume (25), Equity Financing (33) and Debt Financing (14) remained below the breakeven level of 50 for the second quarter in a row.

 Click on graph for larger image.

 This graph shows the quarterly Apartment Tightness Index.
 Any reading below 50 indicates looser conditions from the previous quarter.
 This indicates market conditions were looser over the last quarter.

 As I've mentioned before, this index helped me call the bottom for effective rents (and the top for the vacancy rate) early in 2010.